trofimovamw/GInCovPipe/README.md

 ### 2. Initialize the pipeline

 As input the pipeline requires names of the sequence file, the reference genome, and binning parameters.
 These variables are stored in [`config.yaml`](./config.yaml) and used as wildcards to create and link files with each other or as parameters for the binning.
+For more information about the YAML markup format refer to documentation: https://yaml.org

 #### 2.1 Raw sequences
 The pipeline requires a file containing sequences, with the date in the sequence-name in GISAID format (date in format "%Y-%m-%d" at the end of header after a vertical bar).